syncfusion/blazor-docs/src/inputs/textbox/data-binding.md

----
-title: "Data-Binding"
-component: "TextBox"
-description: "Explains how to bind the value to the text box component in different ways such as one-way, two-way, and dynamic value binding."
----

 # Data Binding

 This section briefly explains how to bind the value to the TextBox component in the following different ways.